the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 He said "A stronger person than me is coming after me, and I am not good enough to tie his shoes.
 I washed you in water, but he will wash you in God's Spirit."

+In those days, Jesus came from Nazareth in Galilee and John washed him in the Jordan.
+Immediately when he came out of the water, he saw the sky open, and the Spirit came down on him like a bird, and a voice from the sky said "You are my son, you are loved, and I think you are good."

 Immediately, the Spirit sent Jesus into a wild place.
 He stayed there for many days, and Satan
 <small>